INSTALLATION

 8 - FITTING SLABS IN SHELTERS, BARNS, OR BESIDE FENCES OR WALLS

-When fitting slabs inside an existing building or against existing fencing, please allow room for expansion when temperatures get very hot, by leaving an expansion gap of 5cm between the slabs and any solid structure such as a wall or fence post.
+When fitting slabs inside an existing building or against existing fencing, please be sure to allow room for expansion when temperatures get very hot, by leaving the recommended expansion gap between the slabs (do not keep kicking them up tightly together, it’s important to leave a few mm between the top edges of each slab, the tabs will still keep them securely supported) plus please allow an expansion gap of 5cm between the edge slabs and any solid structure such as a wall or fence post.

 9 - SLOPES